-I can work with you on a certain colourway you have in mind or I can simply create a design of mine you like in a different size.
+I can work with you on a particular colourway or I can simply create a design of mine you like in a different size or shape.

 I'm happy to create one off pieces and multiple.

 Please do just get in touch to discuss your preference.

 Beautiful fresh Fauna, Buttermilk and Winter white

 Washed and ironed.
 Two fabrics, the dark charcoal mixed with med grey and Calypso green.

 Working on card windings to post to a client, mix of four colours to make a warm fabric.
 Burnt orange, willow, Oakleaf and Sunrise.

 Fabric for Bespoke Coolie lampshades.

 Taking inspiration from my hoister collection, using warm Autumnal colours I have mixed the yarns to create a blended tone throughout the fabric.